peterdu98/AJsearch/README.md

 * Natural Language Processing (NLP) and machine learning techniques will be used to build and evaluate the recommended model respectively.

 ## Tasks
-- [ ] Crawl data from arXiv
+- [x] Crawl data from arXiv
-- [ ] Implement data models and connect Azure SQL Database
+- [x] Implement automated data crawling pipeline
-- [ ] Implement automated data crawling pipeline
+- [x] Design and implement User Interface
-- [ ] Implement and experiment recommended models
+- [x] Implement data models and connect Azure SQL Database
-- [ ] Build API for getting data and running the recommended model
+- [x] Implement and experiment recommended models
-- [ ] Design and implement User Interface
+- [x] Build pipelines for getting data and running the recommended model

 ## Requirements and Guidelines